Olivrv/MusicDownload-Inator/README.md

 * `download_location`: The path where all the songs will be downloaded (all modes).
 (Default = "Downloads")
 * `quick_mode`: A quicker mode to download, but metadata will be lost and the file might be unreadable by some programs, such as Itunes (Default = False)

+Disclaimer: All files are downloaded from Youtube.
+The Spotify Playlist mode will fetch the songs from Spotify to download them from Youtube.
+Nothing is downloaded from Spotify.

+Since v0.02, you don't have to set up Spotify, unless you want to contribute to the program.
 ## Setting up Spotify:
 1. Set up your developer account here: [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)
 2. Create an app by clicking on the `Create an app` button